LePrat/GeneticDots/README.md

 - **Language:** Python

-A simple genetic algorithm where a bunch of dots try to find the path to the target.
+A simple genetic algorithm where a bunch of dots try to find their way to the target.

 ## Getting Started